Skip to content

 Supports Breast Milk Production

 Many mothers worry about milk supply in the early days of breastfeeding.
-Moringa leaves have been traditionally used as a galactagogue, and some studies suggest they may help increase breast milk volume within a matter of days.
+Moringa leaves have been traditionally used as a galactagogue, and some studies suggest they may help increase breast milk volume within days of starting.
+While every woman's experience is different, moringa may offer a gentle, natural way to encourage lactation alongside good hydration, rest and feeding frequency.

 Restores Iron Levels